Codesee-io/docs-maps/docs/guide.md

 Additional tour options:

 1. Click on the ellipses to:
-- Add a second tour.
+* Add a second tour.
-- Rename a tour.
+* Rename a tour.
-- Delete a tour.
+* Delete a tour.

 Viewing a Tour:

 Tours will automatically display on the Map.

-Switch to view another tour:
+Switch to view another Tour:
 1. Select the dropdown next to the name of your tour.
 2. Select which tour you would like to view.